Govt transfers IGP, ECP suspends order

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: While the Establishment Division early Tuesday replaced Tahir Khan with Amjad Saleemi as the Punjab Inspector General of Police (IGP), the chief of Punjab Commission for Police Reforms Nasir Khan Durrani reportedly resigned from his post later Tuesday.
+ISLAMABAD: While the Establishment Division early Tuesday replaced Tahir Khan with Amjad Saleemi as the Punjab Inspector General of Police (IGP), chief of Punjab Commission for Police Reforms Nasir Khan Durrani reportedly resigned from his post on Tuesday.

 The notification, No 12 (18)/88-E-3(Police), was issued after one month and two days of Tahir Khan's appointment as the province's police chief.

-However, the Election Commission of Pakistan (ECP) suspended the federal government's decision only a few hours of issuance of the notification about the transfer of Tahir Khan and appointment of Amjad Javed Saleemi.
+However, the Election Commission of Pakistan (ECP) suspended the federal government decision only few hours of issuance of the notification about transfer of Tahir Khan and appointment of Amjad Javed Saleemi.

 Chief Election Commissioner (CEC) Justice (retd) Sardar Muhammad Raza has summoned details pertaining to Tahir Khan from the Election Commission Secretariat in two days.
 The ECP has also written to the secretary establishment to halt the transfer.